 The Page URL is the location of the page as shown in the address bar of the browser.
 Page URLs with key search terms have an SEO advantage and look better in the search engine results- also giving them a CTR advantage.

 Independent Meta Descriptions

-The Meta Description is the text that appears with your listing on the results page of Google.
+The Meta Description is the text that appears under your listing title in the Google results.
 While the description does not directly impact your position in the search results, it can have a considerable impact on whether search visitors will click on your listing as opposed to one of your competitors.

 The type of information that would be most suitable for a visitor comparing your site on Google will be quite different from the text you want to display on the page once they have arrived on your website.

 Two of the platforms included in the study (ZenCart & BigCartel) do not offer this feature at all.
 OsCommerce offers this feature but only as an additional add-on, or you can change the meta description with some manual coding.

 Independent Image ALT Tags

-An ALT tag is text added to a product image to describe the image to search engines and users who are unable to view images in their browser.
-While the ALT tag does not have a particularly strong correlation to your ranking in the main Google search results, it may have a strong impact on the image’s appearance in Google’s Image Search results, which can bring in additional traffic.
+An ALT tag is text added to a product image to describe the image to search engines and bots that are unable to view images.
+While the ALT tag does not have a particularly strong correlation to your ranking in the Google search results, it may have a strong impact on the image’s appearance in Google’s Image Search results, which can bring in additional traffic.

 Independent H1 Headings

-If you stock a product that matches a search term used by your prospective customers e.g. “Lace Cocktail Dress” it would be more beneficial if the H1 heading on the page included the same keywords.
+If you stock a product that matches a search term used by your prospective customers e.g. “Lace Cocktail Dress” it would be more beneficial if the H1 heading/tag on the page included the same keyword.

-A Canonical URL is the original address of a page that could be found in more than one location.
+A Canonical URL is the original address of a page that may be found in more than one location.

 It is not uncommon for the same product in an ecommerce store to be listed under multiple URLs.
 For example, a Children’s Garden Swing could be listed within a category of “Toys” and “Home & Garden”.
 This could result in the same product page appearing under two separate URLs e.g.

 Search engines such as Google will view these URLs as two separate pages, both with identical content.
-As Google does not look favourably on duplicated content, this could prevent either page ranking prominently in their search results.
-A site that contains a large amount of duplicated content also runs the risk of being penalised by Google.
+Google does not look favorably on duplicated content, and this could prevent either page ranking prominently in the search results.
+A site that contains a large amount of duplicated content also runs the risk of being penalized by Google.

 To avoid this problem, Google provides the “REL CANONICAL” tag which allows you to specify which URL should be regarded as the preferred version of the page, thereby preventing any duplicate content issues.

 Some of the ecommerce platforms do not include a blog as a standard feature.
 You are forced to either pay an additional premium or use an external blogging platform which may not replicate the exact branding or navigation of your online shop.

-If your blog is not listed under the same domain name as your online store any external links pointing to your blog will be of little or no benefit to the ranking of your products in Google’s search results.
+If your blog is not listed under the same domain name as your online store any external links pointing to your blog will provide little or no benefit to the rankings of your products in Google’s search results.

 Social Sharing buttons

-Social sharing buttons are comprised of easily-recognisable icons that allow your visitors to share your site, products and blog posts on the most popular social networks.
+Social sharing buttons are comprised of easily-recognizable icons that allow your visitors to share your site, products and blog posts on the most popular social networks.

 Providing your visitors with a simple means of sharing your online content is an essential feature to help your online marketing and expose your products to prospective customers who are not already familiar with your brand.

 An XML sitemap is a file located on your web server to help search engines find and index your content.
-As an example, you can view the XML sitemap for my website here.
+As an example, you can view the XML sitemap of this blog here.